 In addition to elections and by-elections, the Regional District may also hold an assent vote (referendum) to obtain the assent of the electors on a proposed service or other matter.

-An assent vote for the South Cariboo Recreation Centre expansion project is being held on June 9, 2018 for eligible voters within the South Cariboo Recreations Service boundary.
-Advance voting will take place on May 30 and June 4, 2018.
-Voting details, information about the expansion project and an interactive voting map are available on our South Cariboo Recreation page.
+An assent vote to replace two fire trucks for the Interlakes Area Fire Protection Service is being held on Aug.
+18, 2018 for eligible voters within the Interlakes Area Fire Protection Service boundary.
+Advance voting will take place on Aug.
+8 and Aug.
+13, 2018.
+Find scrutineer applications, bylaw details, mail ballots (as they become available) and more information about the project on our Volunteer Fire Department page.

 An assent vote for a proposed North Cariboo Airport Service for eligible voters in Electoral Areas A, B, C and I will take place in conjunction with the general local elections on Oct.
 20, 2018.
-More information is posted on our Airports page.
+Find scrutineer applications, bylaw details, mail ballots (as they become available) and more information about the project on our Airports page.